Picture of workers in a factory

 What's the issue?
 Over time this substance can alter men's eyesight and fertility.
 In factories, compulsory protective eyewear was not always being used by workers.
 So the gluehad to be improved or withdrawn.
 The teams in charge of the process, after the approval of toxicologists, suggested a new glue reference to manufacturers.
 They are free to choose between it or select another product so long as it is guaranteed to be free of carcinogenic, mutagenic or reprotoxic substances (CMR).

 The project's additional benefit: some manufacturers and competitors review their practices and give it a try.
-And what if our teams' impetus leads to 100 % of the stand-up paddle market being Toluene free within 2 years?
+And what if our teams' impetus leads to 100 % of the stand-up paddle market being Toluene free?

 Phthalates encompass many esters of phthalic acid.
 Phthalates are incorporated into plastics to improve durability, flexibility, and transparency.
 Phthalates are typically mixed into polymers as an external plasticizer with no chemical bonding.
 As a result, phthalates may migrate out of the material, resulting in exposure to people or the environment.